top of page

 • 3 min read

-The Philippines continues to be one of the world’s most attractive talent markets—skilled professionals, strong English communication, competitive salaries, and a people-oriented work culture.
-But for foreign companies, hiring in the Philippines comes with one major challenge:
+The Philippines continues to be one of the world’s most attractive talent markets.
+It boasts skilled professionals, strong English communication, competitive salaries, and a people-oriented work culture.
+However, for foreign companies, hiring in the Philippines comes with one major challenge:

 How do you legally hire and pay people in the Philippines without opening a local entity?